 Give your bug a good Title and if you chose a template you should see some text in the Description field already.

-5. Here in the Description you’ll have to tell the developers everything about your system, your version of GIMP, and your bug.
+Here in the Description you’ll have to tell the developers everything requested by the template.
 Just do your best to tell them about it.
-A crappy bug report is better than no report at all, but if you write down everything clearly you’ll be going a long way to helping get the bug addressed.
+If you write down everything clearly you’ll be going a long way to helping get the bug addressed.

-Remember, try to be as clear and concise as possible!
+Remember, be clear and considerate!
 This is immensely helpful in tracking down what the problem is and how to possibly fix it.
+By “clear and considerate” we mean:

 Whee!!
 You survived!
 If you managed to get through all this and submit your bug report, be happy.
 Be proud as a contributor to the community!

 You will later get e-mails about your bug.
 It may not be immediate.
-Since GIMP is developed by a community, by volunteers, sometimes it may take some time.
+Since GIMP is developed by a community, by volunteers which have a lot of tasks, sometimes it may take some time.
 Though we try to always answer.
-Similarly when we ask you questions, we don’t expect you to answer immediately, though we expect you to answer eventually.
-Otherwise it makes no sense.
-The basis is that we acknowledge that everyone has a life outside of GIMP, you as much as the developers.
+Similarly when we ask you questions, we don’t expect you to answer immediately, though we expect you to answer eventually and we expect you to say when/if the bug is solved (For example, you update something else on your system and the bug no longer appears).
+Otherwise it makes no sense to report.
+In short, we acknowledge that everyone has a life outside of GIMP, you as much as the developers.

-Answers might include a request for more information.
-If you get something that says your bug is not a bug, was already fixed or is a duplicate to another report, do not be discouraged from reporting in the future.
+Answers might include a request for more information (like a more specific error message or fancy technical stuff like a stacktrace).
+If you don’t know how to provide such information and the bug report is closed, or you get something that says your bug is not a bug, was already fixed or is a duplicate to another report, do not be discouraged from reporting in the future.
 Next time it might be.
 Submitting careful bug reports and providing additional information where possible helps make GIMP better.
 The day will come where you submit a bug and later get an e-mail that says your bug is “FIXED” or “RESOLVED”.
 Then you will know that some developer out there found your bug, reproduced it, and fixed it. 🎉

 Some bug reports may be related to security issues.
 For example, a file plug-in may be vulnerable to a buffer overflow allowing arbitrary code execution when loading an image.

 We believe that the best way to report these vulnerabilities is still through our GitLab issues, as described above.
 This will ensure that the bug is reviewed and handled quickly.
-The only difference is that you will want to check the box “This issue is confidential and should only be visible to team members with at least Reporter access.” in the bug report creation form.
-This will hide the bug report from anyone else but core members.
+The only difference is that you will need to choose the proper security report template and check the box “This issue is confidential and should only be visible to team members with at least Reporter access.” in the GitLab issue creation form (this checkbox will hide the bug report from anyone else but core members).

 This will take a bit longer than if you directly submit the bug yourself, but we know that some people have a policy of not disclosing security vulnerabilities publicly, so we provide that address for their convenience.